Rohithbs22/Machine-Learning/README.md

-Repository containing portfolio of data science projects completed for academic, self learning, and professional purposes.
+Repository containing portfolio of data science projects completed for academic and self learning purposes.

 They are presented in the form of Jupyter notebooks.